Holidays Off: Presidents’ Day, Labor Day, Columbus Day, Christmas and New Years Day.

 Sunday Night Mindfulness Meditation is a one hour group sit including guided meditation (sitting as well as walking), group discussion/ short talk.
-This sitting group is suited for those who maybe:

 Regular facilitators for this group sit include Kathryn Kaplan and Rick Sweeney.
 We may invite guest facilitators from time to time

 Kathryn Kaplan is an educational therapist in private practice who has been working with students with learning and attentional challenges for over 20 years.
 She is a graduate of the Trained Mindfulness Facilitator Program at UCLA’s Mindful Awareness Research Center (MARC) at the Semel Institute for Neuroscience and Human Behavior.
 Kathryn has been practicing meditation for the last decade.
 Her meditation practice began in earnest after a week-long retreat at Vallectios Retreat Center in the mountains of New Mexico – a transformative week guided by Diana Winston, director of the MARC Program.
 Kathryn has studied with Susan Kaiser Greenland and closely follows the work of Jack Kornfield.
 In 2019 she will begin a 2 year mindfulness teacher certification training program with Jack Kornfield and Tara Brach.
 Kathryn shares her mindfulness in her work with students, parents, colleagues and people in recovery.
 She is a devoted practitioner with a passion for helping others, sailing, hiking and riding horses.

 …You already possess all that you seek (The Lotus Sutra)